cloudquery/cloudquery/website/tables/k8s/k8s_core_events.md

 # Table: k8s_core_events

-This table shows data for K8s Core Events.
+This table shows data for Kubernetes (K8s) Core Events.

 The primary key for this table is **uid**.